-- salt to taste (don't use if olives are very salty)
+- salt and black pepper to taste (don't use salt if olives are salty)

-- BAKE: Lay appetizer pieces on a baking sheet lined with foil or parchment.
+- BAKE: Lay appetizer pieces on a baking sheet lined with foil or parchment paper or an ungreased cookie sheet.
 Bake for 10-11 minutes or until bubbly and lightly browned.
 Best served hot, but also good at room temperature.